-Each dot in the chart below was a member of the Senate in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Fong is shown as a purple triangle. (analysis methodology)
+Fong is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1976 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 1414 (94th): An Act to amend the Commercial Fisheries Research and Development Act of 1964 to change certain procedures in order to improve the operation of the programs under …

 - S. 2220 (93rd): A bill to repeal the “cooly trade” laws.

 - S. 1276 (93rd): A bill for the relief of Joe H. Morgan.